cybozu-go/cke/docs/reboot.md

 The queue is processed by CKE as follows:

 1. If `reboots/disabled` is `true`, it doesn't process the queue.
+2. If `.reboot.time` is specified, it doesn't process the queue outside of the specified time.
-2. Check the number of unreachable nodes.
+3. Check the number of unreachable nodes.
 If it exceeds `maximum-unreachable-nodes-for-reboot` in the constraints, it doesn't process the queue.
-3. Check the reboot queue to find an entry.
+4. Check the reboot queue to find an entry.
 If the entry's status is `cancelled`, remove it and check the queue again.
 If there is no entry, CKE stops the processing.
-4. For the first entry in the reboot queue, do the following steps.
+5. For the first entry in the reboot queue, do the following steps.
    1. Update the entry status to `rebooting`.
    2. Cordon the nodes in the entry.
    3. Check the existence of Job-managed Pods on the nodes.
 If even one pod exists, the operation is aborted.